picsou83/zigbee-shepherd-api-rest/README.md

 ### Projet en cours !!! work in progress !!!
-ATTENTION i'm not a developer but it works
+WARNING i'm not a developer but it works

 I only use get request to interact with zigbee shepherd